 Let’s jump right in with the first video which shows my scouting setup:

-- FBAScan App from ASellerTool: This app is available for iPhone and Android smartphones, and it also works on a PDA device.
-Personally I prefer the smartphone solution as it’s one fewer device I have to remember to bring with me to library sales.
+- ScoutIQ App: This app is available for iPhone and Android smartphones.
 The entire book database can be downloaded to your device which allows you to scan books as fast as you can pick them up.
-A monthly membership will run you between $30-40, depending on if you want limited or unlimited live look-ups (some books are not in their database, so you will need to look them up in real time).
+A monthly membership will cost you $44, or less if you pay for a few months up front or pay for multiple licenses for a scout team.
 Since it’s a true database, you won’t need Wi-Fi or a cellular connection to look up books.
 This software is extremely helpful in library or thrift store basements.
-Learn more about FBAScan here.
-There are other database solutions on the market, including Neatoscan, but I prefer FBAScan.
+Learn more about ScoutIQ here.
+There are other database solutions on the market, including Neatoscan and FBAScan, but ScoutIQ outperforms them both and has better data available (including eScore) to help you scout smarter, not harder.

 - Opticon OPN-2002 Bluetooth Scanner: This scanner is durable and compact.
 Mine has been dropped and scratched and keeps on working like a champ!
 It can connect to an iPhone, Android device, or even your computer if you want to scan books and list them at home.
 If you want to speed up your scouting significantly, invest in a bluetooth scanner.
 You can find the OPN-2002 on Amazon here.
 If you want the newer version of the OPN-2002, check out the OPN-2006.
 Other people swear by the KDC200 (just make sure you order the correct scanner for either iPhone or Android, as they are different scanners).